raditya1117/HoneyBadger/fastapi-testing/article.md

 {"type":"FAILURE","reason":"Not a valid operation."}
 ```

 As you can see, the handler for the InvalidOperationError gives us the message output using the attributes of the InvalidOperationError.
-In the logs, FastAPI records this execution with `404 Not Found` message as we have assigned the 404 HTTP code to the InvalidOperationError.
+In the logs, FastAPI records this execution with a `404 Not Found` message as we have assigned the 404 HTTP code to the InvalidOperationError.
 ```
 INFO:     127.0.0.1:56798 - "POST /calculate/ HTTP/1.1" 404 Not Found
 ```